 If antiques are your thing, you’re in luck.
 Places like Atomic Garage, Memory Lane Antiques, and A Ok Antiques will all scratch your nostalgic itch, from clothing and records to antique signs and furniture.
 You can’t shop without snacking, so pop into Big Acai for a healthy acai sorbet that’ll look great on your Instagram feed.

 For the artsy ones in the group, there is Artisan Gallery 218, an artist-owned contemporary fine art gallery, filled with the work of Iowa artists.
 Or if you prefer your art more on the casual side, there is Bozz Prints, with t-shirts, prints, and postcards depicting Midwest landmarks with a self-aware sense of humor.
 And no trip to Valley Junction would be complete without stopping into Bing’s, where you can pick up everything from novelty socks to books and board games.
 As they like to say, “We sell things that make people happy.”

 Everyone loves a good, quality candle, right?
 Head over to Candle Bar DSM, where you’ll learn what it takes to create your very own candle.
 Not only do you make your own, but you create your own one-of-a-kind scent as well.
 Choose your jar size, pick some scents, and the wonderful staff will assist you in creating your personal candle.
 Candle-making is lit!

 Once you finish your creation, head on over to Cooper’s on 5th for an elegant evening sure to please.
 Maybe they’ll even let you use your candle to set the mood.
 Fill up on our legendary Steak de Burgo (if you’ve never had it, it’s worth a try), and if steak isn’t your thing, they have a Chicken de Burgo pasta.
 Uh, yum.
 Feeling a bit more casual?
-Head over to The Tavern for their light and flaky thin-crust pizza or Heavenly Asian for some potstickers and sautéed beef with black pepper served on sizzling cast iron.
+Head over to The Tavern for their light and flaky thin-crust pizza.